 Faith is about relationship

 A lot of Catholics were raised in the old days of the question and answer catechism.
-Although it wasn’t the intention of the Church, somehow people got the idea from such books that Catholicism was all about a set of tenets that we were supposed to hold like a philosophy or the platform of a political party.
-But Catholicism is not about ideology but about a relationship.
+Although it wasn’t the intention of the Church, somehow people got the idea from such books that Catholicism was essentially a set of tenets to which Catholics were to subscribe, like a philosophy or the platform of a political party.
+But Catholicism is not an ideology but a relationship.
 What the Dei Verbum makes clear is that the whole purpose of God revealing himself to us is not simply to give us information about Him but to make it possible for us get acquainted with who He really is.
 Revelation’s goal is that we may not just know about him but rather intimately know Him.

 We can come to know about the existence of God through looking at nature and realising that it must be the work of a master Designer (DV 6).
 But looking at a beautiful sunset will not reveal to us the inner life of God as a communion of love between three persons.
 Why does God reveal to us who he really is?
 Because he wants to give Himself to us and invite us to give ourselves to Him.
 The Council wanted to emphasize that God calls us into life-changing intimacy with him.
 Our response to this revelation of His is called Faith.
 And this means not just a “yes I believe in these ideas” but “yes I accept you and give myself to you.”

 Faith is about trust and commitment to a person